tildetown/rodo/README.md

 #!/usr/bin/env bash
 racket ~/path/to/rodo.rkt "$@"
 ```

+**Note: The creation of a file that runs another program is called a "wrapper"**

 For example: If you downloaded the project to your `~/downloads/` folder you would change the line
 `racket ~/path/to/rodo.rkt "$@"` to `racket ~/downloads/rodo/rodo.rkt "$@"`.